MovingBlocks/TempDoc/Contributor-Guide.md

 Contributor Guide
 =================
 If you're interested in contributing in some way or just learn about some more developer stuff, you're in the right place!
+Once done, [Introduce yourself](http://forum.terasology.org/forums/contributor-introductions.7/)!

 First steps - for those who want to learn
 -----------------------------------------